parsh96/docker-ci-cd/README.md

 ### Pull and run a service with HRM

+Once you have pushed the image to the repository you can use the image for deployment on a UCP cluster.

 	docker service create --network ucp-hrm --name tweet-to-us --mode replicated --replicas 2 --label com.docker.ucp.mesh.http.80="external_route=http://tweet.app.example.com/,internal_port=80" --constraint 'node.platform.os==linux' dtr.example.com:12443/RepoOwner/tweet-to-us-hrm:b1